-UK lawmakers set to back early election but haggle over date
+Brexit ballot: UK lawmakers back December 12 election

 Johnson plans to campaign as a leader who has a viable, strong Brexit plan for the country but who has been stymied by an anti-democratic opposition and a bureaucratic EU.

-On Tuesday, he accused opponents of betraying voters' decision to leave the EU.
-He declared that without an early election, the British government would be like the cartoon character Charlie Brown, "endlessly running up to kick the ball only to have Parliament whisk it away."
+He has argued that without an early election, the British government would be like the cartoon character Charlie Brown, "endlessly running up to kick the ball only to have Parliament whisk it away."

 An election is a risk, though, not only for Johnson's Conservatives but also for Labour.
 Opinion polls currently give Johnson's Conservatives a lead over Labour, but there's a strong chance that an election could produce a Parliament as divided over Brexit as the current one.

-And the last time a Conservative government called an early election, in 2017, it backfired, and the party lost its majority in Parliament.
+Johnson's predecessor Theresa May called an early election in 2017 with the aim of boosting the Conservatives' majority and strengthening her hand in negotiations with the EU.
+The party ended up losing its majority in Parliament, and May failed to pass her key Brexit measures.

-Voters are weary of politicians from all sides after more than three years of Brexit drama, and all the parties are worried about a backlash from grumpy voters asked to go to the polls at the darkest, coldest time of the year.
+Many voters are fed up with politicians from all sides after more than three years of Brexit drama, and all the parties are worried about a backlash from grumpy voters asked to go to the polls at the darkest, coldest time of the year.

 "We all know that a poll in December is less than ideal," said Pete Wishart, a lawmaker with the opposition Scottish National Party.
 "But it is worth that risk in order that we remove this prime minister."